jonhilgart22/audio-viz-pi/README.md

 1. Images
-- With the 64x64 matrix hooked up to the pi, you can also display images such as the image of our walk below.
+- With the 64x64 matrix hooked up to the pi, you can also display images such as this image of a walk in the woods.

 ![Pi image](media/walk-in-the-woods.jpeg)